Red-Hat-EMEA-Portfolio-SSA/bcluc2_setup_deployvms/README.md

 # Repo to set up all objects within existing AAP
-# to run usecase 2
+# works for usecase 1 and 2
-# the Repo should be so flexible that by only changing extra_vars any other usecase might be deployed.
+# the Repo is flexible enough to deploy any usecase by only changing extra_vars
-#     - not there yet -

 ##Needs to run form someone with SSH key to connect to the RHEL template used later...